Tamworth F.C.: FA Vase win and promotion to the Conference

 The club completed perhaps their highest profile signing of all time on 23 February 2006, with the capture of former England international midfielder Paul Merson.
 However, the arrangement meant that until the end of the season, the majority of Merson's wages were to be paid by the club he used to manage, Walsall.
 The arrangement however only lasted two games, although Merson only played once in the 2–1 home loss to Halifax Town.
 Merson was dropped to the bench for the following game, which was a 5–0 defeat away to Grays Athletic.
 Merson later announced his retirement from professional football as a player on 9 March 2006, less than a month after joining Tamworth.
 Although the club finished the 2005–06 season in 21st position (the last relegation position) in the Conference Premier, the club were spared the drop after Canvey Island resigned from the league.
-The Lambs did, however, reach the 3rd round of the FA Cup for the first time that season.
+They also reached the third round of the FA Cup for the first time that season.